Partnering with MSOE

 MSOE was founded out of a desire to collaborate to support shared objectives with industry and the community at large.
 We support a variety of mutually beneficial partnerships at a university, department, program, and classroom level.
 If you are viewing this page, you likely want to know how you can either develop and/or expand a relationship with MSOE.
 Navigating universities can sometimes be difficult.
 So let’s start with what you are trying to accomplish.

 Typically an entry point for most corporate relationships, your organization wants our graduates to know about your company when it comes time for them to start seeking employment.
 Your first step is to set up an employer profile on Handshake and select MSOE as a ‘school of choice’ so that MSOE students and faculty can learn about opportunities at your company.
 Companies with a profile on Handshake are the first to hear about MSOE's Career Fairs.
 Additional information can be found on the Recruiting at MSOE page.
 Additionally, the CAECM Department holds its own Career Night annually in January.
 CAECM Industry Advisory Board members are registered automatically.

 Emerging Talent Development

 Your organization wants to develop a relationship with students and have the opportunity to inform what students are learning to be ready for the future of work.
 We have students who are looking for purposeful projects and/or work experiences to apply what they are learning at MSOE.
-Partnerships formed for the purpose of talent development result in graduates who are uniquely ready to take on the challenges and opportunities today and into the future.
+Partnerships formed for the purpose of creating a strong, cognitively diverse talent pipeline result in graduates who are uniquely ready to take on the challenges and opportunities today and into the future.
 Consider:

 - Working with underclassmen as part of a project/practicum/clinical rotation

 - Supporting student organizations on campus